SoonyangZhang/rmcat-ns3/README.md

 the code in screamex.cc sendApp->SetTraceFilePath("/you_path/trace_key.txt"),is no use in experiment, but it should be configured in right path. trace_key.txt is from https://github.com/EricssonResearch/scream/tree/master/traces

 the mytrace module is used for data collecion.
 And a file named "trace" should be created first under the  path of ns-allinone-3.26/ns-3.26/

+the razor project is a c version of GCC release at https://github.com/yuanrongxi/razor.
+And I make some minor modification to get it running on ns3.
+Its the success importation of razor project on ns3 encourages me get the original GCC in webrtc running on ns3.